rayenrsalhi9/project-manager/README.md

 • **Project Settings**: Manage project details and team membership

 ### 🎯 Task Management
+**How it works:** Admins can create tasks manually or use AI to generate tasks from project descriptions.
+Tasks are assigned via drag-and-drop interface with real-time status tracking and deadline management.

 • **AI-Powered Task Generation**: Generate tasks from project descriptions using OpenAI
 • **Drag-and-Drop Interface**: Intuitive task assignment with visual feedback using DnD Kit
 • **Task Assignment**: Assign tasks to team members with status tracking